Are You Paying Too Much for Your

 Armed Forces Insurance offers membership to active duty, retired, or honorably discharged military (including National Guard and Reserves); Department of Defense civilian employees; NOAA or PHS officers; Service Academy members; and spouses and children.
 In states where AFI coverage is not available, Armed Forces Insurance can insure through an affiliate provider in 48 states.

 The only way to find out if you qualify for a military discount from a standard or specialty provider is to ask for a free quote.

-An insurance company can crunch the numbers based on your personal risk factors and military status to provide a more accurate discounted rate.
-The best way to do this is to buy auto insurance online.
-It makes the comparison option easy and instant.
+An insurance company can help you determine your personal risk factors and military status to provide a more accurate discounted rate.
+Many insurance companies offer tools that will help you buy auto insurance online.
+Online insurance tools make comparing options easy and instant.

 how much will you save